 6. Pay for someone’s bill.
 This may mean paying for coffee, food, groceries, or some other bill.
 If you quit caffeine, decaf or tea will do as well.
 I often see online that people are so happy when someone paid a small bill for them, worth a few dollars!

 7. Do a chore for your spouse.
 This can be anything that your partner doesn’t like to do.
-It could include cleaning your home, taking out the trash, doing the dishes, prepare a lovely meal, or anything else that you can come up with.
+It could include cleaning your home, taking out the trash, doing the dishes, preparing a lovely meal, or anything else that you can come up with.

 8. Pick up trash along your walk.
 Take a trash bag on your walk and collect anything that doesn’t belong.